apache/beam/website/www/site/content/en/documentation/programming-guide.md

 Beam Transform service includes a number of transforms implemented in the Apache Beam Java and Python SDKs.

-Currently, following transforms are included in the Transform service:
+Currently, the following transforms are included in the Transform service:

 * Java transforms: Google Cloud I/O connectors, the Kafka I/O connector, and the JDBC I/O connector